Programs in Connecticut

 Meriden, CT 06450

-Camp Erin is a free, weekend bereavement camp for children and teens ages 6-17 who are grieving the death of someone close to them.
-It is a fun, traditional camp combined with grief education, peer bonding, and emotional support led by grief support professionals and trained volunteers.
+Camp Erin is a free, weekend bereavement camp for youth who are grieving the death of a significant person in their lives.
+Children and teens ages 6 to 17 attend a weekend camp experience that combines grief education and emotional support with fun, traditional camp activities.
+Camp Erin is led by grief support professionals and trained volunteers.

 The Cove Center for Grieving Children, Inc.*